Our History | Air | Transit | Railroad | Gaming | TWU Defining Moments

 Labor needs housing legislation and an adequate old-age medical care bill, and so do Negroes.
 The list might be extended ad infinitum, for it is axiomatic that what labor needs, Negroes need, and simple logic, therefore, puts us side by side in the struggle for all elements of a decent standard of living.

-TWU’s Mattie Guinan speaks with Rev. Martin Luther King Jr. during the great march from Selma, AL to Birmingham, AL. The march was used to highlight the inequalities towards blacks and to demand rights for all people.
+TWU’s Mattie Guinan speaks with Rev. Martin Luther King, Jr. during the march from Selma to Montgomery.
+The march was used to highlight the inequalities faced by African Americans and to demand equal rights for all people.

 As we survey the problems of labor from the chilling threat of automation to the needs in housing and social welfare generally, we are confronted with the necessity of having a Congress responsive to liberal legislation.
 Here, again, the kinship of interests of labor and the Negro people expresses itself.
 Negroes need liberal Congressmen, if they are to realize equality of opportunity.
 And this fundamental objective of the Negro’s freedom struggle, if attained, will bring into being a new political alignment in our nation.
 The campaign to grant the ballot to negroes in the South has profound implications.